Jame-pro/jame/README.md

 # jame
-this is my first  git repository.
+This is my first  git repository.
 <br>
-author - jame
+Author - jame